-Trump: I'd Love For U.S. To Be 'Opened Up By Easter' Amid Pandemic Response
+Trump Sets Easter Goal For Re-Opening American Economy

 "We have a pent-up energy that's going to be unbelievable," Trump said.

-The president said he wanted to be mindful about the need to balance public health interests with the desire to re-open America for business but he also suggested that public health officials might be too conservative.
+The president said he wanted to be mindful about the need to balance public health interests with the desire to reopen America for business, but he also suggested that public health officials might be too conservative.

 Call for consensus on legislation